 This course provides a study of how data analysis and consumer perspective are used in contemporary marketing efforts.
+Prerequisite: MKT3000

-MKT4300 Key Trends in Consumer Behavior

-Continuation of MKT4000 emphasis on recent trends and events in consumer behavior.
+MKT4300Key Trends in Consumer Behavior3Continuation of MKT4000 emphasis on recent trends and events in consumer behavior.3Prerequisite:MKT4000

-MKT4800 Marketing & Consumer Behavior Capstone 3

-This course serves as the capstone project organizing all material students have learned the duration of their marketing and consumer behavior program.
+MKT4800 Marketing & Consumer Behavior Capstone 3 This course serves as the capstone project organizing all material students have learned the duration of their marketing and consumer behavior program.
 Students will analyze and develop comprehensive marketing strategies creating a project that represents the fullness of the student's education and their integration of biblical principles within marketing and consumer strategy.
+Prerequisite: Completion of major courses.

-MKT5010 Marketing and Advertising for Managers

-Analyzing marketing mix variables for problem solving in both domestic and international markets, consumer behavior, digital marketing strategies, improving product management, maximizing channels, and customer-driven marketing strategies.
+MKT5010 Marketing and Advertising for Managers 3 Analyzing marketing mix variables for problem solving in both domestic and international markets, consumer behavior, digital marketing strategies, improving product management, maximizing channels, and customer-driven marketing strategies.